 - 2nd 100m, 2018 Mt.
 Sac Relays

-29-year-old Markeith Price is a visually impaired track & field athlete from Baltimore, MD who competes in T13 (track) and F13 (field), specializing in the 100m, 200m and 400m sprints and long jump events.
+Markeith is a visually impaired track & field athlete from Baltimore, MD who competes in T13 (track) & F13 (field), specializing in the 100m, 200m and 400m sprints and long jump events.
 At the Rio 2016 Games, he achieved his best Paralympic result, a 5th place finish in the 400m. *Men’s 400m – T13 Final, Rio 2016 Paralympic Games .
-2019 is off to a strong start for Markeith, who kicked off his season with a 400m win at the Desert Challenge Games.
-Markeith is well positioned to qualify for his third Paralympic team and he has his sights set on reaching the medals podium Tokyo.
+2019 was a solid season of consistent performances, positioning Markeith for his third Paralympic team qualification.
+Markeith’s dream is to reach the medals podium at the 2020 Tokyo Paralympics.

-Markeith was diagnosed at age 3 years with optic atrophy, a rare and permanent visual impairment caused by damage to the optic nerve; Markeith’s optic nerves were not fully developed at birth.
-Markeith has never permitted his loss of vision to slow down his body or his mind.
-Markeith retains partial sight, which allows him to compete in track & field without the assistance of a guide.
-He enjoys.
+At age 3, Markeith was diagnosed with optic atrophy, a rare and permanent visual impairment caused by damage to the optic nerve.
+In Markeith’s case, his optic nerves were not fully developed at birth.
+Never allowing his loss of vision to slow down his body or his mind, Markeith embraced sport and fell in love with running.
+Since he retains partial sight, Markeith is able to compete in track & field without the assistance of a guide.